cmdalbem/portfolio/src/pages/.shuffle/index.md

 </jumbo>

-# Optimizing the visualization of customers' data
+# Project 2: Optimizing the visualization of customers' data

 One of the most significant signs that the product had not scaled so well with the company and agents' needs is the Widgets area.
 While there might have been half a dozen in the beginning, we were currently approaching more than 50 widgets!
 Even if agents had very different tasks and customer problems to solve, the way Shuffle organized and sorted these widgets was the exact same for everyone.